-Granted, I’ve only been blogging for about 6 months, but in that time I’ve:
+Granted, I’ve only been blogging for a few years, but in that time I’ve:

 - Started my own social media marketing and Web content writing business

-- Met many fellow entrepreneurs who have also started their own successful businesses
+- Helped fellow entrepreneurs who have also started their own part-time online dropshipping businesses

 - Helped others achieve their dream